toa-io/toa/connectors/NOTE.md

-TODO: Make it standalone repo
+TODO: Make it standalone repo?